FAQs About CASAColumbia

 CASAColumbia informs Americans of the economic and social costs of addiction and substance use and its impact on their lives; assesses what works in prevention, treatment and disease management; and encourages every individual and institution to take responsibility to reduce these health problems.
 The organization strives to provide health care providers, policymakers and individuals with the tools they need to succeed and to remove the stigma of addiction, replacing shame and despair with hope.

-CASAColumbia is affiliated with Columbia University but stands as a legally separate entity, with its own board of directors, president and rules of governance.
-Our relationship with the University is comparable to the relationship of other affiliates, such as Teachers College.
+CASAColumbia is a non-profit organization affiliated with Columbia University but stands as a legally separate entity, with its own board of directors, president and rules of governance.

 CASAColumbia is funded by grants from federal and state agencies, as well as private and corporate foundations and by charitable donations from the public.
-CASAColumbia does not and has never received funding from Columbia University.
+CASAColumbia does not receive funding from Columbia University.

 - Institutional Review Board (IRB): All human subjects research is subject to review and approval from CASAColumbia’s IRB.
 It is made up of individuals both inside and outside of the organization, each with different backgrounds and skill sets, to assure complete and adequate review of research